 It is also most important to learn how to connect your keyboard to your computer using MIDI.
 That is because most piano software and many online piano courses are interactive.
 However they can only interact if your keyboard is connected.
 Many keyboards now connect with a USB lead, or if your keyboard has standard MIDI ports you might need to invest in a USB-MIDI interface.

 Listen to yourself play so you can pinpoint the bits you need to work on.
 Difficult to listen objectively whilst you play.
 To benefit from the digital recorder in the software, or to record yourself in any recording software you do need the right equipment.
-You can read more about different ways to record your keyboard but our absolute top recommendation is the Presonus AudioBox iTwo.
+You can read more about different ways to record your keyboard but our absolute top recommendation is the Presonus AudioBox iTwo audio interface.
 Here’s why:

 - stereo inputs and MIDI. use one bit of kit to do both audio and MIDI (as long as your keyboard has MIDI ports.
 If it is USB MIDI then you can connect it direct)